 Can I share my MAXQDA project with colleagues who don't have the software?Yes!
 MAXQDA offers a free Reader version that lets anyone view your projects without needing a paid license.
 Your colleagues can open projects, read documents, view codes, and see your visualizations.
 They just can't make changes or add new coding.
 This makes it easy to share your work with supervisors, team members, or clients who need to review but not edit your analysis.
 The Reader version is available as a free download from the MAXQDA website.

 How does MAXQDA's AI Assist feature actually help with research?MAXQDA's AI Assist works like a research assistant that handles time-consuming tasks.
 It can automatically summarize documents, suggest relevant codes for text segments, transcribe audio files, and even help explain complex terms within your data.
 Many researchers find it helpful for the initial coding phases, where AI can identify potential themes you might miss.
 It doesn't replace your analysis but speeds up the process so you can focus on deeper interpretation.
-The AI also learns from your coding patterns, becoming more helpful as you work with it.
+The AI is GDPR-compliant with data protection built in, which matters if you're working with sensitive research data.

 Our newsletter comes with exclusive discounts, trials and practical insights from within the industry